GIVESocialMovement/sbt-i18n/README.md

 I18nKeys.i18n / I18nKeys.serializer := givers.i18n.VueI18nSerializer // Define the serializer.
 Default to VueI18nSerializer for vue-i18n.
 ```

-Since `I18nKeys.path` is `./conf/locale`, we need to set the Playframework's i18n path in `application.conf`:
+Since `I18nKeys.path` is `./conf/locale` and `I18nKeys.defaultLocale` is `en`,
+we need to set the Playframework's i18n path and langs in `application.conf`:

 ```
-play.i18n.path = "locale" // We only need to specify the sub path of `./conf`
+play.i18n.path = "locale" // We only need to specify the sub path of `./conf` play.i18n.langs = [ "en", "th", "zh" ] // The first lang becomes the default lang
 ```